HPAC/ELAPS/docs/Report.md

 Applying metrics
 ----------------
-Metrics turn raw measurement data (i.e., cycle counts) into more meaningful quantities, such as "Execution time in seconds" or "floating point operations per cycle".
+Metrics turn raw measurement data (i.e., cycle counts) into more meaningful quantities, such as "Execution time in seconds" (`seconds`) or "floating point operations per cycle" (`ipc`).
 A set of predefined metrics can be loaded using `elaps.io`'s `load_metric(name)`.
 Such a metric, which is essentially a python function, can be applied to an experiment (or a subset of its calls) through `apply_metric(metric, callid)`.
 In addition to valid call numbers, `callid` can be `None` to access the sum of all calls.